How to Pack Clothes for Moving

 1. Declutter: Before you start packing, take the opportunity to declutter your wardrobe.
 Go through each item of clothing and decide what you want to keep, sell (see our tips for a successful garage sale), donate or discard.
 This will help lighten your load before you move.

-2. Gather supplies: Gather all your packing supplies, which may include sturdy moving boxes in various sizes; wardrobe boxes; packing paper or bubble wrap; packing tape and tape dispenser; plastic bags or garment bags; labels and markers; freezer bags (for small accessories); hangers; twist-ties or rubber bands; and vacuum-sealed bags.
+2. Gather supplies: Gather all your packing supplies, including sturdy moving boxes in various sizes, wardrobe boxes, packing paper or bubble wrap, packing tape and tape dispenser, plastic bags or garment bags, labels and markers, hangers, twist-ties or rubber bands, and vacuum-sealed bags.

 3. Sort and categorize: Sort clothes by material, season, pieces and person.
-Label boxes and bags for each person's clothes.
 Make sure to clean them before packing to avoid stains or odors while moving.
 Create a detailed list of your clothing items for reference and possible insurance claims.

 » MORE: Where to find moving boxes